 The Top 7 Outcome Measures and 3 Measurement Essentials

-The healthcare industry is riddled with administrative and regulatory complexities that make it difficult for health systems to achieve the Triple Aim of healthcare (improving the patient experience, improving the health of populations, and reducing costs).
-Complexities in outcomes improvement are particularly challenging, as health systems measure and report on hundreds of outcomes annually.
+The healthcare industry is riddled with administrative and regulatory complexities that make it difficult for health systems to achieve the Triple Aim of healthcare.
+The complexities found in outcomes improvement are particularly challenging, as health systems measure and report on hundreds of these outcomes annually.

 Health systems can manage these complexities by taking a closer look at outcome measures—understanding their definitions and nuances, reviewing real-world examples, and integrating three essentials for successful outcomes measurement.

 Outcome Measures Defined

 The World Health Organization defines an outcome measure as a “change in the health of an individual, group of people, or population that is attributable to an intervention or series of interventions.”
 Outcome measures (mortality, readmission, patient experience, etc.) are the quality and cost targets healthcare organizations are trying to improve.

 Outcome measures are frequently reported to the government, commercial payers, and organizations that report on quality, such as The LeapFrog Group—a national nonprofit that evaluates and reports U.S. hospital safety and quality performance.
 LeapFrog’s work centers on “increasing transparency among health care providers in order to reduce the estimated 440,000 annual deaths from hospital errors, accidents, and injuries.”

 The goal of measuring, reporting, and comparing health outcomes is to achieve the Triple Aim of healthcare:

 - Reduce the per capita cost of healthcare.